piyushimself/AppTesting/Tip.md

 > Distinguish between what can be automated and what can be not.
 Don't waste time on `what can be not automated.`
 > Try to take technical as well as non technical bugs so you can trained yourself in both way.

+- Some major information that should be focus on:
+- Try to get original IP.
+Use SecurityTrails or hakoriginfinder type tools.
+You may need ASN for domain.
+- Try to get all IPs.
+Get all subdomains and then get IPs.
+- Try to get all JS files.
+Then find secrets.
+- Try to get all subdomains to do FUZZ.
+- Try to URLs with parameter to try for XSS, SQLI or CMD injection.
+- Try to get URLs (as much as possible) to try Nuclei scan.
+- Try to get all login pages.
+Try to bypass if interesting internal page.
+Make an account and play if for normal user.
+This is most important because here you need to do manual testing and you will get the chance to find IDOR, Business logic, Injection and much more.
+Without it, there is a very few chance to get a bug.